Battle of Manado: Sasebo Combined Special Landing Force

-The Sasebo Force will depart Davao on 9 January, and the land in the early hours of the 11th.
+The Sasebo Force would depart Davao on 9 January, and the land in the early hours of the 11th.

 1st Yokosuka Special Naval Landing Force (SNLF)

-The 1st Yokosuka SNLF (under Commander Toyoaki Horiuchi), in conjunction with the Sasebo Force, will carry out a paradrop operation on the enemy airfield at 09:30 A.M. on 11 January with the support of the fighters of the 1st Air Raid Unit.
-Their objectives are to seize Langoan airfield and the Kakas Seaplane Base, two facilities that will support subsequent Japanese operations for the Dutch East Indies campaign.
+The 1st Yokosuka SNLF (under Commander Toyoaki Horiuchi), in conjunction with the Sasebo Force, would carry out a paradrop operation on the enemy airfield at 09:30 A.M. on 11 January with the support of the fighters of the 1st Air Raid Unit.
+Their objectives were to seize Langoan airfield and the Kakas Seaplane Base, two facilities that would support subsequent Japanese operations for the Dutch East Indies campaign.

-The distribution of tasks and actions of each unit, are:
+The distribution of tasks and actions of each unit, were: